 Over 60 students participate each quarter, preparing for medical school (MD or DO - our most popular option among students), as well as other professional programs such as dental, nutrition, pharmacy, physical therapy, physician assistant, and more.
 These services are available to any students seeking to change careers or enhance their academic record.

 - Rigorous Advanced Coursework: Much like other Washington state community colleges, Shoreline Community College science courses are recognized as equivalent to both lower and upper division university courses.
-Our courses fulfill many (most) of the requirements for entry to health professions programs.
+Our courses fulfill all requirements for entry to most health professions programs and schools.

-- Academic and Peer Support: Small group seminars provide critical skills to create a strong application, prepare for exams, and succeed in interviews.
+- Academic and Peer Support: One and two credit small group seminars provide critical skills to create a strong application, prepare for exams, and succeed in interviews.